 NESAW/Employer Job Program

-We’re starting a new program specifically targeted to employers who are struggling to find qualified applicants in their geographic areas.
-We can’t guarantee that any of our students would be willing to relocate to you, so we’ve come up with a solution to still meet your needs.
+We’ve started a program specifically targeted to employers who are struggling to find qualified applicants in their geographic areas.
+We can’t guarantee that any of our students would be willing to relocate to you, so we’ve come up with a program to meet your needs.
 Here’s how it works:

-- You draw up a contract agreeing to pay partial tuition at NESAW in return for continued employment at your shop.
-The amount you pay is negotiable between you and the candidate.
+- You draw up a contract agreeing to allow your employee to attend NESAW and return to full-time employment upon successful completion of the program.
+You can even agree to pay partial tuition at NESAW in return for continued employment at your shop.
 NESAW offers reduced tuition to any student/employer enrolled in this program.

 - You send that employee to NESAW for five months for training.
-At the end of the program, he or she returns to you (you get a loyal employee returning to you) with the skills, independence, and work habits you need to grow your business.
+At the end of the program, he or she returns to you with the skills, independence, and work habits you need to grow your business.

 As an employer, you might consider adding the following parameters to the contract: